Avatar: The Last Airbender: Television series

+The Legend of Korra (2012–2014)

 The Legend of Korra, a sequel series to Avatar: The Last Airbender, premiered on Nickelodeon on April 14, 2012.
-It was written and produced by Avatar creators Michael Dante DiMartino and Bryan Konietzko, the creators and producers of the original series.
+It was written and produced by Avatar: The Last Airbender creators Michael Dante DiMartino and Bryan Konietzko, the creators and producers of the original series.
 The show was initially titled Avatar: Legend of Korra, then The Last Airbender: Legend of Korra; its events occur seventy years after the end of Avatar: The Last Airbender.
 The series' protagonist is Korra, a 17-year-old girl from the Southern Water Tribe who is the incarnation of the Avatar after Aang's death.
 The series ran for 4 seasons, ending after 52 episodes on December 19, 2014.

+Avatar: Seven Havens (upcoming)

 On February 20, 2025, 20 years after the original show debuted, it was announced that a new sequel titled Avatar: Seven Havens was green-lit.
 The series will consist of 26 episodes, spread across two seasons, and will be produced by DiMartino and Konietzko.
+Avatar: Seven Havens is expected set to premiere on October 9, 2026, on Paramount+.

 Animated film

 In February 2021, along with the announcement of the formation of Avatar Studios, it was reported that the studio's first project would be an animated theatrical film that would begin production later in 2021.
-In June 2022, it was announced that Lauren Montgomery, a former storyboard artist on Avatar and a supervising producer for Korra, would serve as director.
+In June 2022, it was announced that Lauren Montgomery, a former storyboard artist on Avatar: The Last Airbender and a supervising producer for Korra, would serve as director.
 In April 2024, Paramount revealed the film's tentative title, Aang: The Last Airbender, along with the casting of Eric Nam as Aang, Dionne Quan as Toph, Jessica Matten as Katara, Román Zaragoza as Sokka, and Dave Bautista as an antagonist.
-The film is set to be released theatrically on January 30, 2026, by Paramount Pictures.